ryanorendorff/functional-linear-algebra/README.md

 ### Use Nix to get Agda installed

-This repository includes a shell file that will make the `agda` 2.6.1 binary available.
+This repository includes a shell file that will make the `agda` 2.6.4.1 binary available.
 Simply type `nix-shell` to get started.

 It is recommended that you use emacs to write Agda code, although any editor with [agda-mode][agda-mode] support will work.
-If you have `spacemacs` you can activate the `agda` configuration layer.

 ### How to include this library in other Agda libraries